Grieving a Dream

 I pray Philippians 3:13,14.

-present not looking back.
+In my new place wherever that might be, I want to be fully present not looking back.
 I will always pray for Central Asia-part of my heart is still there.
 I will always love my team and friends there.
 On the other hand, it is important for me to reach forward to what lies ahead whatever that may be.
 For me, it means letting go of my dream of what I wanted in Central Asia and trusting God to give me a new dream.